INTERSECT-training/packaging/_episodes/05-versioning.md

 build.hooks.vcs.version-file = "src/example_package_YOUR_USERNAME_HERE/_version.py"
 ```

-When you run `pip install --editable ".[dev]"`, or build your package for distribution,
+When you run `pip install --editable .`, or build your package for distribution,
 a new file `src/example_package_YOUR_USERNAME_HERE/_version.py` will be created.

 You can use the `__version__` from that file in your `__init__.py` file like this: